 To understand the mechanisms of MSCI initiation, we explored the hypothesis that if meiotic ATR activation were functionally related to well-studied mechanisms of ATR recruitment in somatic cells, then the hallmarks of somatic ATR activation should be enriched on the XY body.
-We focused on RPA itself because it can be phosphorylated in an ATR-dependent manner during replication stress (Anantha et al., 2007; Vassin et al., 2009; Shiotani et al., 2013).
-Phosphorylation of serine 33 of the RPA32 (RPA2 - Mouse Genome Informatics) subunit (pRPA) by ATR serves as a sensitive reporter of replication-induced DNA damage.
+We focused on RPA itself, since it can be phosphorylated in an ATR-dependent manner during replication stress (Anantha et al., 2007; Vassin et al., 2009; Shiotani et al., 2013).
+Phosphorylation of Serine 33 of the RPA32 (pRPA) subunit by ATR serves as a sensitive reporter of replication-induced DNA damage.
 Here, we demonstrate that the XY and asynapsed autosomes are highly enriched for pRPA.
-The presence of pRPA is dependent upon ATR, but independent of SPO11, which is consistent with known parameters of MSUC/MSCI initiation.
-Whereas RPA/ ssDNA activates ATR, the checkpoint protein CHK1 (CHEK1 - Mouse Genome Informatics) transduces ATR activation into physiological responses, including cell-cycle control and apoptosis (Liu et al., 2000).
+The presence of pRPA is dependent upon ATR, but independent of SPO11-consistent with known parameters of MSUC/MSCI initiation.
+Whereas RPA/ssDNA activates ATR, the checkpoint protein, CHK1, transduces ATR activation into physiological responses, including cell-cycle control and apoptosis (Liu et al., 2000).
 Coincident with the localization of pRPA and ATR, we demonstrate that asynapsed chromatin is similarly enriched for the active, phosphorylated forms of CHK1.
 Together, these data provide evidence for mechanistic similarities between MSUC and the DNA damage response to replication stress in somatic cells.